 You’ll have to supply your lender with a lot of paperwork.
 Expect to provide your W-2 tax forms if you’re an employee, income tax returns or profit-and-loss statements if you’re self-employed, homeowners insurance policies, and possibly a driver’s license or passport.

 Always give your lender every page of every document, even if a page is blank.

-An appraisal of your home’s value may be required for you to refinance.
-Your lender will order the appraisal, and the appraiser will visit your home and take pictures of it.
-If the appraiser thinks your home is worth significantly more or less than you and your lender expected, the terms of your loan could change and you might get an updated Loan Estimate.
-Be sure to review it and ask your lender if you have any questions.
+An appraisal of your home will be required for you to refinance.
+The lender will order the appraisal, and the appraiser will visit your home and take notes and pictures.
+If the appraiser thinks your home is worth more or less than you and your lender expected, the terms of your loan could change.
+Be sure to read your updated Loan Estimate and ask your lender if you have any questions.

-Once you’ve submitted your documents and your appraisal has been completed, your loan should be ready for your lender’s final approval.
-At this time, you’ll receive your Closing Disclosure form, which you’ll need to review, sign and return to your lender.
+Once you’ve submitted your paperwork and the home appraisal is done, your loan should be ready for your lender’s final approval.
+At this time, you’ll receive a Closing Disclosure form, which you must review, sign and return to your lender.

-The next step will be to sign your loan documents.
-You might do this electronically online or at your title, escrow, settlement or closing attorney’s office.
-Closing a loan involves a lot of documents, so it could take an hour or longer for you to sign all of them.
+You then sign your loan documents.
+You might do this electronically online or at the office of the title company or closing attorney.
+Closing a loan involves a lot of documents, so it could take an hour or more for you to sign all of them.

-The last step is for your lender to reverify your credit and employment to make sure nothing significant has changed during the loan process.
-If everything is in order, your existing loan will be paid off and your new one will be recorded with the public records office in the county where your home is located.
-Depending on the type of loan you’ve chosen, you may need to pay some fees or costs at closing.
+The last step is known as the closing.
+Your lender will verify your credit and employment again to make sure nothing has changed during the loan process.
+If everything is in order, your existing home loan will be paid off and your new one will be recorded with the appropriate government records office in the county where your home is located.
+Expect to pay some closing costs.

-If you decided to cash out some of your equity, you’ll receive a check or wire transfer of the funds.
-Your lender will update you about how and when to make your new monthly mortgage payment.
+If you decided to cash out some of your home equity, you’ll receive a check or wire transfer of the funds.
+Your lender will update you on how and when to make your new monthly mortgage payment.